apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Temporary configuration option.
 After it is enabled, a background thread will be started to automatically modify all olap tables to light schema change.
 The modification results can be viewed through the command `show convert_light_schema_change [from db]`, and the conversion results of all non-light schema change tables will be displayed.

+#### `mysqldb_replace_name`

+Default: mysql

+To ensure compatibility with the MySQL ecosystem, Doris includes a built-in database called mysql.
+If this database conflicts with a user's own database, please modify this field to replace the name of the Doris built-in MySQL database with a different name.